Renting an office: What an office really costs in 2026

 Comparing two cost logics

-THE “OWNERSHIP MODEL” (CLASSIC OFFICE)
+THE “OWNERSHIP MODEL” (TRADITIONAL OFFICE)

 Lower running costs are deceptive

-Personal responsibility for everything
+You're responsible for everything

-Failures mean coordination, organization and internal expenses.
+Outages mean coordination, organization, and internal cost.

-Failures mean coordination, organization and internal expenses.
+Outages mean coordination, organization, and internal cost.

-Terms and investments can hardly be flexibly adjusted.
+Terms and investments can barely be adjusted.

-Terms and investments can hardly be flexibly adjusted.
+Terms and investments can barely be adjusted.

 THE “USAGE MODEL” (FLEX OFFICE)

-Low start-up effort
+Low setup effort

 Fixed, predictable monthly costs

-Operations, technology and service are included.
+Operations, technology, and service are included.

-Operations, technology and service are included.
+Operations, technology, and service are included.

 Why experience is crucial when making office decisions